Analysis | Best picks and biggest question marks of the first round of the NFL draft

 Carolina Panthers: CB Jaycee Horn, South Carolina

-The first question is whether Horn is a better cornerback than the one drafted one spot after him, Surtain.
+The first question is whether Horn is a better cornerback than the man drafted one spot after him, Surtain.
 But the Panthers obviously felt he was, and he fits what they want to do on defense.
-It would have been a better move, though, if they could have moved back four spots in a trade with Philadelphia and then taken Horn.
+It would have been a better move, though, if they could have dropped back four spots in a trade with Philadelphia and then taken Horn.

 Dallas Cowboys: LB Micah Parsons, Penn State

-The question isn’t taking Parsons, who is very talented, although it does create a potential logjam at linebacker and might mean they don’t pick up Leighton Vander Esch’s fifth-year option.
-But the bigger issue is making a trade with their division rival, the Philadelphia Eagles, that allowed them to take an explosive wide receiver in DeVonta Smith at No. 10.
-Smith is going to drive Cowboys cornerbacks crazy.
+The question isn’t taking Parsons, who is very talented, although it does create a potential logjam at linebacker and might mean the Cowboys don’t pick up Leighton Vander Esch’s fifth-year option.
+But the bigger issue is making a trade with their division rival, the Philadelphia Eagles, which allowed them to take an explosive wide receiver in DeVonta Smith at No. 10.
+It’s possible he would have gone to the Giants or Eagles even if Dallas hadn’t traded back (and the team did get a third-round pick for its trouble), but Smith is going to drive Cowboys cornerbacks crazy.

 New York Giants: WR Kadarius Toney, Florida

 The Giants aren’t experienced in trade-downs, and that showed in their swap with the Bears.
-The fourth- and fifth-round picks won’t add much to this year’s roster.
+The fourth- and fifth-round picks they added won’t contribute much to this year’s roster.
 They ended up getting a decent wide receiver in Toney with the No. 20 pick, although some evaluators thought he was more of a second-round talent.

 Green Bay Packers: CB Eric Stokes, Georgia